equalizedigital/accessibility-checker/README.txt

 == Screenshots ==

 1. Accessibility Checker Summary tab on a page with numerous errors and warnings.
+2. Accessibility problems can be viewed on the front end of the website, as shown on the NASA website.
-2. Accessibility Checker Details tab showing errors, warnings, and passed checks.
+3. Accessibility Checker Details tab showing errors, warnings, and passed checks.
-3. Expanded error example 'Image Empty Alternative Text' showing the code for 7 items that caused the error to be flagged.
+4. Expanded error example 'Image Empty Alternative Text' showing the code for 7 items that caused the error to be flagged.
-4. Ignore comment box and button to ignore the error.
+5. Ignore comment box and button to ignore the error.
-5. Example of an ignored error, including the username and date/time the error was ignored.
+6. Example of an ignored error, including the username and date/time the error was ignored.
 Ignored errors and warnings can be reopened if ignored incorrectly.
-6. Accessibility Checker Readability Tab checks the grade level of the content and allows for the insertion of a simplified summary to meet WCAG AAA accessibility.
+7. Accessibility Checker Readability Tab checks the grade level of the content and allows for the insertion of a simplified summary to meet WCAG AAA accessibility.
-7. Accessibility Checker Summary tab on a page with no accessibility error or warnings and an included simplified summary.
+8. Accessibility Checker Summary tab on a page with no accessibility error or warnings and an included simplified summary.

 == Changelog ==